-WESTWOOD GALLERY NYC presented the premiere New York exhibition of photographs from the Sayn-Wittgenstein Collection, which includes over 150,000 images.
+In 2006, WESTWOOD GALLERY NYC presented the premiere New York exhibition of photographs from the Sayn-Wittgenstein Collection.
+Selected works from the show are available for acquisition.

-The eldest child of Baron and Baroness Mayr-Melnhof, Princess Marianne Sayn-Wittgenstein-Sayn was born in 1919 in Salzburg, Austria.
-She attended Blocherer art school in Munich and later embarked on a career as a professional photographer.
-In 1942 Marianne married Prince Ludwig zu Sayn-Wittgenstein-Sayn.
+Princess Marianne Sayn-Wittgenstein-Sayn was born in 1919 in Salzburg, Austria, the eldest child of Baron and Baroness Mayr-Melnhof.
+Princess Marianne attended Blocherer art school in Munich and later embarked on a career as a professional photographer.
+In 1942, Princess Marianne married Prince Ludwig zu Sayn-Wittgenstein-Sayn.
 Years after the death of her husband in 1962, friends such as Lilli Palmer and Karl Lagerfeld encouraged the Princess to offer her photographs for publication.
 Since that time her work has been professionally published and exhibited throughout Europe.

 © Marianne Sayn-Wittgenstein-Sayn